DaveVoorhis/Wrapd/README.md

 };
 schema.setup();
 ```
-Embed schema migrations in your applications to automatically update their local
+Embed schema migrations in your applications to automatically create or update their local
 databases on startup.

-Run schema migrations on servers to manually update their databases during new-version deployment.
+Run schema migrations on servers to manually create or update their databases during new-version deployment.

 ### To build Wrapd ###